Why choose Nice & the Côte d’Azur for a road cycling holiday?

 A few Additional Things to see and do if you have time

 The hilltop village of Eze, just a stone’s throw from Monaco, has just the most incredible views over the coast.
-The village has a 12th centre castle, a labyrinth of narrow medieval streets and tiny archways, as well as a beautiful exotic garden which is home to the best views of the coastline.
+The village has a 12th century castle, a labyrinth of narrow medieval streets and tiny archways, as well as a beautiful exotic garden which is home to the best views of the coastline.

 If you like a market, then the charming Provencal market in Antibes each morning is definitely worth a visit.
 This covered market in the cobbled streets of the old town is said to be the best on the Côte d’Azur.